leonhard-llc/applin-ios/Readme.md

 ## License
 You may use this software to build and test apps.
-To use this software in a released or distributed app, you maintain a valid license for it.
+To use this software in a released or distributed app, you must maintain a valid license for it.
 See https://www.applin.dev/ .

 When you build in `Release` mode: